dsnsgithub/homelab/README.md

 # DSNS's Homelab: HA Talos Kubernetes with GitOps

-This repository builds and operates a home Kubernetes cluster.
+This repository builds and operates my Kubernetes cluster.
 Three Talos nodes form a single HA cluster, and Argo CD installs and synchronizes everything above the OS.
-Readers who understand Kubernetes concepts but have not bootstrapped a cluster should start with [Architecture](docs/architecture.md), then follow [Bootstrap](docs/bootstrap.md) to build it.
+For more detailed information, you can check out [Architecture](docs/architecture.md) and [Bootstrap](docs/bootstrap.md) to build it.

 ## Quickstart